Gunman charged in death of 21-year-old pregnant mother in St. Paul

-Debbie and other loved one’s described Gabby as all glamour and laughs.
+Debbie and other loved ones described Gabby as all glamour and laughs.

-Debbie says the multigenerational family all lived under one roof.
+Debbie said the multigenerational family all lived under one roof.
 And Gabby was so excited as they were exploring to move into a new home with more space and a bigger yard for the kids, all under the age of four.

 "The only thing that bothers me is that my grandkids are never going to know who she really was," said Debbie Dehoyos.
 "Or they will never remember her voice or all her, all her smell or her perfumes.
 It’s everything."